wvbe/ng-dualshock/README.md

 npm install
 ```

 Before running, you may want to connect your AR Drone to the same (wireless enabled) network your PC is on, instead of connecting your computer to the drone's hotspot.
-Telnet to your drone and type into BusyBox:
+Your network needs to be public!
+Connect a wifi enabled device to the drone for now, telnet to your drone (something like ```telnet 192.168.1.1```) and type into BusyBox:
 ```
 echo iwconfig ath0 mode managed essid NAME_OF_YOUR_NETWORK > /data/ap.sh
 echo ifconfig ath0 192.168.1.1 netmask 255.255.255.0 up >> /data/ap.sh